LouisGil/megaprobe-lab/content/louis.md

 ## Predicting cancer outcome using kmer differential expression

+### Week 15-18 (21-17/May)
+-Ran diffhash with the first 4 million lines of each sample -Identified kmers only present in the tumor sample -Calculated Fold Change from hashcounts (sumed 1 to every sample in order to eliminate the 0's in the divition)

 ### Week 11-14 (1-20/April)
 -Ran using duplicates of my own files (test) in order to have multilple samples of each condition (seems fine) -Ran using no duplicates (using test files).
 (This also seems fine, checked hashcounts and output fasta file)